SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 For unit testing, I just need to create tests for controllers and routes, before I can deploy the backend and start working on the frontend.

 ![Trello board of day 18](./Trello-screenshots/Day-18.png)

+## Day 19

+#### Date: Wen 13 Dec 2023

+**Goals:**
+* Create unit test for the app controllers and routes.
+* Deploy the backend
+* Fix: user controller and routes, so auth user can view and update profile, and delete their account